-The Financial Management Branch (FMB) ensures financial data integrity for the corporation, as a whole.
-It provides relevant, timely and accurate financial reporting and guidance to Corporate Management and UNICOR's Board of Directors to assist them in making informed financial decisions and cost-effective planning for the organization.
+The Financial Management Branch (FMB) ensures financial data integrity for the corporation.
+It provides relevant, timely and accurate financial reporting and guidance to the organization's Corporate Leadership and UNICOR's Board of Directors to assist them in making informed financial decisions and cost-effective planning for the organization.
+FMB has oversight responsibility for the Customer Service Center (CSC), which serves as the primary communications network for its thousands of customers through a toll-free "hot line."
+Order and waiver processing functions are likewise performed at the CSC.